 The mbuna cichlids are found in Lake Malawi in huge numbers.
-It is aggressive in nature and usually very active.
+It is aggressive and usually very active.
 It is very popular because of these characteristics.
 This group consists of 12 genera.

 These fish usually occupy big tanks and are placed in groups, which makes them the focal point of the entire setup.

 The majority of male mbunas are blue, while the females are usually yellow.
-These colours are contrasted by a spattering of other colours and black bars.
+These colors are contrasted by a spattering of other colors and black bars.